ral-facilities/datagateway-api/README.md

 uses this for interacting with ICAT objects within Python ICAT.
 In most instances, the dictionary found in `entity_map.py` is simply mapping the plural entity name (used to build the entity endpoints) to the singular version.
-The `entity_endpoint` module contains the function that is used to generate endpoints at start up. `table_endpoints` contains the endpoint classes that are table specific (currently these are the ISIS specific endpoints required for their use cases).
+The `entity_endpoint` module contains the function that is used to generate endpoints at start up.
 Finally, `non_entities` contains the session endpoint for session handling.

 ## Logging